ez-aem/aem-project-archetype/src/main/archetype/aem-site-template/README.md

 # AEM Quick Site Template with Proxy Component Support

-build and install the generated project (no need to install the content but ok to do so)
+1. Build and install the generated project (no need to install the content but ok to do so)

-then build this project
+2. Then build this project

 ```bash
 npm i